buttheadbob/MDK-SE/api/Sandbox.ModAPI.Ingame.IMyConveyorSorter.RemoveItem.md

 public void RemoveItem(MyInventoryItemFilter item)
 ```

 Removes a single item from the filter list.
-See [SetFilter(MyConveyorSorterMode, List)](Sandbox.ModAPI.Ingame.IMyConveyorSorter.SetFilter) to change the filter mode and/or clear the entire list in one go.
+See [SetFilter(MyConveyorSorterMode, List<Sandbox.ModAPI.Ingame.MyInventoryItemFilter>)](Sandbox.ModAPI.Ingame.IMyConveyorSorter.SetFilter) to change the filter mode and/or clear the entire list in one go.

 ### Parameters